Remember the long-running soap opera As the World Turns?

 On another buying trip to Xanadu, I was mistaken for Julia Louis Dreyfuss of Seinfeld.
 Another stretch of the imagination.
 Then I was asked for my autograph in a restaurant by someone thinking I was Danielle Steel — not that much of a stretch given we both wore our hair pulled back.

 These mistaken identities do make me wonder… should I move back to Montecito?

-It’s not much, but that’s it from Casa McGee…
+I know it’s not much, but that’s my best from Casa McGee,

 In case you missed it: